 “I can be both involved in a hands-on way and serve as a guide," he said.
 "It’s about how I can best serve the students.
 I helped my students design the collection tools that they then used to enter data, and we will analyze the data together.”

-Graduates Share Their Experiences
+Alumni Share Their Experiences

 “I got to do a lot of hands-on projects really early on.
 I’ve been doing Psychology research since the beginning of my sophomore year.
 Because it’s a smaller school, you have the opportunity to be able to take a class with a professor and have them ask you to participate in their research.”